 Patti Smith is a cultural legend, spanning mediums and genres in her artistic endeavors and influence.
 A musician, author, activist, photographer, singer-songwriter, and poet, Smith’s body of work resonates throughout American punk history and into contemporary zeitgeist, exploring phenomenons that are raw to the human experience.

 In 1975, Smith released her first album Horses that brought poetry into punk, with lyrics that referenced the legacies of the Beat generation and dove into controversial topics, jolting the mainstream trajectory of rock and roll at the time.
-Her voice conveyed an honest insight into unsettling nature of the 1970s, commenting on politics and referencing her friendships with Allen Ginsberg, Janis Joplin, Bob Dylan, and Robert Mapplethorpe before any of them had found fame.
+Her voice conveyed an honest insight into unsettling nature of the 1970s, commenting on politics and referencing her friendships with Allen Ginsberg, Janis Joplin, Bob Dylan, and Robert Mapplethorpe.
 In fact, Mapplethorpe took the photo of Smith for the cover of Horses.

 “The only rule we had was, Robert told me if I wore a white shirt, not to wear a dirty one,” Smith said in an NPR interview.
 “I got my favorite ribbon and my favorite jacket, and he took about 12 pictures.
 By the eighth one he said, ‘I got it.'”